tofumatt/strongly-typed/_posts/2014-04-27-changing-lanes.md

 they wouldn't have seen me as I was on the ground.
 But no one else stopped or tried to get the driver to stop. _Please_ look out for motorcycles on the road.

-I know motorcyclists and car drivers don't always empathise with each other very well.
+I know motorcyclists and car drivers don't always empathise with each other.
 Motorcyclists are angry at cars for never looking and hurting us.
 Car drivers are freaked out of aggressive bikers who filter poorly and ride like the street is a race track.